etnichols/etnichols.github.io/src/pages/programming/2020-04-04---lead-to-read-website/index.md

 export default HowItWorks
 ```

 It's three sentence of actual content, which is unlikely to change often.
-It seems overkill to store each sentence in it's own WP page, fetch them, sanitize the HTML and then use it in this graphic.
+It seems overkill to store each sentence in its own WP page, fetch them, sanitize the HTML and then use it in this graphic.
 What if the HTML from Wordpress is malformed, accidentally multi-paragraph?
 What if someone accidentally deletes or renames one of those pages?
 It's always a tradeoff; given this is three sentences of "stable" content, I chose to hardcode.

 Other Cloud CMS providers may provide more flexibility for storing simple key-value pairs (a brief skim of [Contentful's docs](https://www.contentful.com/developers/docs/concepts/data-model/#array-fields) indicates that [Array fields](https://www.contentful.com/developers/docs/concepts/data-model/#array-fields) might very well solve this problem), but Wordpress doesn't appear to offer a simple solution for this.

 That same logic applies to the image carousel and the "Our Reach" infographic: hardcoded data to accommodate non-standard layouts.
-That means I, or future site maintainers, are on the hook for manually updating the content and rebuilding the site if things do change in the future.
-But given the relatively low frequency of this, it seems like a fair tradeoff.
+That means I, or future site maintainers, are on the hook for manually updating the content and rebuilding the site when things change in the future.
+But given the low frequency of changes, it seems like a fair tradeoff.

 ### (Good) Site performance

-The new site performance was a big step in the right direction.
+The new site performance is a big step in the right direction.

 ![Old Lead to Read website Lighthouse Scores](ltr_lighthouse_new.png)

 - The time to interactive for the home page dropped by almost 50% (~17 secs -> ~8 secs)
 - Accessibility score nearly doubled (47 -> 83)
-- Perfect score for best practices
+- Best practices score is now perfect (~35% increase)
 - SEO parity (82 -> 81)
 - Qualifies as a [Progressive Web App](https://web.dev/what-are-pwas/)